cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

-## About Us
-We serve the best coffee in town, providing a variety of high-quality coffee beverages along with pastries and snacks.
+This simple React app showcases our coffee menu and invites you to enjoy the best coffee in town.

 ## Features
+- User-friendly interface
+- Stylish design
-- **Menu**: Explore our delicious offerings.
+- Easy navigation through our menu
-- **Stylish Design**: A modern, easy-to-use interface.
-- **Responsive Layout**: Works well on mobile and desktop.

 ## Menu
 - Espresso